The 8 things I learned that were stopping me from being happy (Here’s what I did)

 What stopped me from being genuinely happy

 The idea of happiness seems more like a dream than a reality to many people.
 Although most of us find it difficult to be happy all the time, you could be stopping yourself from being happy without even realizing it.
-Despite the ease of blaming external factors, there is only one person who has true control over your happiness: you.
+Despite the ease of blaming external factors, there is only one person who has true control over your happiness: You.

 So, what’s stopping me from being happy?